Appliances · Resale guide

 Factors That Affect Voltas 1.5 Ton Split AC Resale Value

-Service History and Documentation.
-Having original purchase bills, warranty cards (even if expired), and especially records of annual servicing adds immense credibility.
-This can boost your price by ₹1,000-₹2,500 as it assures the buyer of proper maintenance.
+Service History and Documentation: Having original purchase bills, warranty cards (even if expired), and records of annual services shows the unit has been well-maintained.
+This can add ₹1,000-₹2,000 to the perceived value.
+Missing the original remote can deduct ₹500-₹1,000.

 Maintenance Cost Breakdown (India, 2026)